lynnfaraday/aresmush.com/_root/ares-for-vets/index.md

     --------------------------------(page 1 of 3)---------------------------------
     ==============================================================================

 For example:   actors, actors2, actors3 will access the various pages of the actors command.
+This works with commands that have switches too, so you can do requests2/all.

 ## Channels